 What About Hair/Beard Products That Contain Coconut Oil As An Ingredient?

-Looking at product labels gets a little more challenging when trying to decipher hair and beard products that infuse coconut oil into their products as just one ingredient in the mix.
-Since pure coconut oil is considered a food product, it needs to make all of these traits viable on their packaging.
-This is not always true with companies that infuse coconut oil into their formula.
+Looking at product labels is more challenging when deciphering hair and beard products that infuse coconut oil into their products as just one ingredient.
+Since pure coconut oil is considered a food product, it needs to make all of these traits viable on its packaging.
+Unfortunately, this is not always true with companies that infuse coconut oil into their formula.

 The best advice we give our clients is to look at the overall packaging to see how many organic ingredients it contains.
 This can give you a good indication of how natural coconut oil is.
-If you have any doubts contacting the brand directly can alleviate any doubts that you have over how nature their oils are.
+If you have any doubts contacting the brand directly can alleviate any doubts over how natural their oils are.